sts10/hushline-website/components/buttons/README.md

 # Buttons

 All buttons by default are secondary buttons.

-Adding the class `.primaryBtn` assigns a button as primary.
+`.primaryBtn` assigns a button as primary.
 Only use one primary button per page.

+`.disabledBtn` disables a button and removes any pointer events.

-If there's something that a user has to do before they can progress, you can add the class `.firstAction` to give the button a more prominent size.
+`.firstAction` give the button a more prominent size.
+This is good if there's something that a user has to do before they can progress.